cncoding101/blinkist-coding-challenge/README.md

 ## Deploying with Vercel

 The simplest deployment method is through Vercel.
-The GitHub repository is pre-configured with a Vercel domain accessible at [https://blinkist-coding-challenge.vercel.app/](https://blinkist-coding-challenge.vercel.app/).
+The GitHub repository is pre-configured with a Vercel domain accessible at [https://blinkist-coding-challenge-axnn2t8wz-cncoding101s-projects.vercel.app/](https://blinkist-coding-challenge-axnn2t8wz-cncoding101s-projects.vercel.app/).

 ## Notes

+### A/B testing

+To explore the different variations, such as "control" or "test," you may clear your cookies and refresh the page.
+After several attempts, both variations should become visible.
+Should an error page indicating a problem appear, it is likely due to the absence of a generated user ID.
+A simple page refresh should resolve this issue.

 ### GitHub Workflow